-Hello and welcome to the 2021 Agawam virtual Cooler Communities Challenge!
+Hello and welcome to the Agawam virtual Cooler Communities Challenge!

-- More than 80 of these visitors pledged actions
+- More than 100 visitors pledged actions

 The first Agawam Cooler Communities Challenge happened in May 2019 and involved projects from all grade levels and many subjects, from poetry and visual arts to science.
 Close to 300 visitors came to see 16 student exhibits ranging from carbon footprint education to energy options to plastic pollution.
-More than 80 of these visitors pledged actions, half of them signing up for energy efficiency assessments for instance, while others scheduled solar energy consultations or pledged to compost at home.
+You can find pictures from the 2019 Agawam event here.

 Agawam’s second event was a virtual campaign, stretching over several months and culminating in a virtual celebration on Wednesday, April 28, 2021.